yizhang82/yizhang82.github.io/_posts/2021-1-10-nes-emu-cpu.md

 - /nes-emu-cpu
 ---

-# Writing your own NES emulator: Part 3 - emulating the 6502 CPU

 It's been a while since the [last update](/nes-emu-main-loop) - I was mostly focusing on database technologies.
 Beginning of the year 2021 is a bit slow (that's when many big companies start their annual / semi-annual review process), so I had a bit of time to write this up.
 All the code referenced in this post is in my simple NES emulator github repo [NesChan](https://github.com/yizhang82/neschan).
 It's fun to go back and look at my old code and the 6502 CPU wiki.

 ## The 6502 CPU